gabrielweyer/nuggets/win-dbg/README.md

 Download the [Windows Development Kit][windows-development-kit].

-In the installation wizard, select `Debugging Tools for Windows`, and clear all the other components.
+In the installation wizard, select `Debugging Tools for Windows` and clear all the other components.

 `WinDbg` comes in two flavors: `x86` and `x64`.
 Both will be installed, when loading a dump make sure you select the one matching the bitness of your process.